Strategies for reducing the pain of IUD insertions and removals

 -

-Oral benzodiazepine (Ativan)
+Oral Benzodiazepine (Ativan)

 Oral Ativan (lorazepam) is a benzodiazepine that can be taken prior to the procedure to alleviate anxiety.
 While it does not directly relieve pain, reducing anxiety can help patients manage discomfort better.
 Ativan is particularly useful for patients who experience significant nervousness about the procedure.